Fish Burgers with a Spicy Shallot Mayonnaise in Homemade Brioche Buns

 I say moving towards because burgers and bacon are his favourite things.
 In the whole wide world, favourite.
 So it is a gradual process.

-I had fish in the freezer I wanted to use.
-Dismissing our usual fish chunks, I decided to make burgers instead.
+I had fish in the freezer I wanted to use, so I decided to make burgers instead.
 Apart from salmon, I find fish rather dull.
 So to jazz these fish burgers up a little, I added a touch of chilli and made a zingy mayo to go with them.

-To finish off the completely from scratch ensemble, I served the fish burgers up in some of my freshly baked brioche buns.
+To finish off the completely from scratch ensemble, I served the fish burgers up in some of my freshly baked super soft spelt buns.
 The softest buns you will ever get your mouth around.

 As I’d never made fish burgers before, I needed a little inspiration and guidance.
 I based mine on the recipe from Great British Chefs for cod burgers, adding my own touches and varying their ingredients and ratios.